web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 You may need an additional loader to handle the result of these loaders.
 ```

-Solution:

-- If the `.ts` file outside the current project is referenced, or the `.ts` file under node_modules, please add the [source.include](/config/options/source.html#sourceinclude) configuration Items that specify files that require additional compilation.
-- If you refer to a file format that is not supported by Rsbuild, please configure the corresponding webpack loader for compilation.
+Please check if any file formats not supported by Rsbuild are being referenced, and configure the corresponding Rspack loader to compile them.

 ---